LisaHJung/O4B/README.md

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/930107d9-08b2-417a-b41d-5a2d80e54cc8" />

-It shows helpful details about what happened during a request, like which route was called, what method was used, or if any errors occurred.
+such as which route was called, what method was used, or if any errors occurred.

-Together, these `span attributes` help you understand the behavior of your app.
+It consists of `span attributes` help you understand the behavior of your app.

 **The `Process` section shows information about the app or service that created the trace.**

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/b17572ff-1ac3-4559-a997-e0ab1e382923" />

-This section consists of `resource attributes` that present info about the machine it ran on, and the command used to start it.
+It consists of `resource attributes` that present info about the machine it ran on, and the command used to start it.

 It helps you see where the request came from and which service handled it.